 PG&E says it has settled one battle involving wildfire fund

-The resolution disclosed Tuesday by a PG&E lawyer at the outset of a court hearing in San Francisco could remove a major stumbling block as the company scrambles to meet a June 30 deadline to emerge from bankruptcy proceedings that began early last year.
+The resolution disclosed by a PG&E lawyer during a court hearing in San Francisco could remove a major stumbling block as the company scrambles to meet a June 30 deadline to emerge from bankruptcy proceedings that began early last year.

-It's still unclear if the deal worked out with the Federal Emergency Management Agency and California’s Office of Emergency Services and lawyers for wildfire victims will satisfy everyone involved.
-PG&E attorney Stephen Karotkin said some of the final details were still being worked out with the help of a federal mediator.
+It's still unclear whether the deal worked out between the Federal Emergency Management Agency, California’s Office of Emergency Services and lawyers for wildfire victims will satisfy everyone involved.
+PG&E attorney Stephen Karotkin said some final details were still being worked out with the help of a federal mediator.

-He told U.S. Bankruptcy Judge Dennis Montali that he expects the settlement to be disclosed by next week.
+The two disaster relief agencies had been attempting to recover as much as $4 billion from the fund as reimbursement for financial assistance provided during and after fires that raged in Northern California in 2015, 2017 and 2018.

-The two disaster relief agencies had been attempting to recover as much as $4 billion from the fund to reimburse them for financial assistance provided during and after fires that raged through several Northern California counties in 2015, 2017 and 2018.
+Karotkin doesn't expect the full settlement to be revealed until next week, but he told U.S. Bankruptcy Judge Dennis Montali that the disaster-relief agencies' claims will be pared to $1 billion and that amount won't be paid unless there is money left after the victims' claims are paid.
+Lawyers for FEMA and the Office of Emergency Services told the judge they are pleased with the deal worked out with PG&E.

 Without repayment, the agencies asserted, U.S. and California state taxpayers could be forced to absorb the costs for cleaning up the mess that might not have happened had PG&E properly maintained power lines that provide electricity to 16 million people.